 Reform of the cash benefit system

-The government will create a benefits commission, which will present recommendations within the benefits area within 12 months.
+The government has allocated a benefits commission to propose recommendations on how to reform the Danish benefit system.
 These recommendations will serve to alleviate problems related to child poverty and to increase labour market participation and a simplification of the benefits system.
 The recommendations must also specify a replacement for the unemployment assistance limit so that it can be discontinued without allowing for the possibility of receiving unlimited public benefits.
 Until the commission has presented its recommendations, affected families with children will be offered a temporary child benefit.
 The temporary cash benefit will cease when a future benefits system is implemented

 In addition to the temporary child benefit, the former government’s planned changes to the unemployment assistance system will be discontinued until the commission has presented its recommendations.
 This means a cancellation of the approved reduction to integration benefits as per 1 January 2020, which has also been included in the earmarked financing.

-Evaluation of model for adjustment of student intake
+Evaluation of the model for adjustment of student intake in Denmark

 As part of the tripartite agreement in May 2020, it was agreed that the existing model of adjustment of VET-student intake will be evaluated in 2021.
 The evaluation will form the basis of a new model of adjustment.